 Strategy Description and Action Steps Person(s) Responsible Resources Evidence of Implementation of Strategy Evidence of Impact of Strategy Formative/Summative Reviews Develop, implement, review and improve a consistent approach and protocol for threat assessment at Lorenzo ISD.
 Supt; All Administrators; Threat Assessment Team (Board Approved); All staff; County Law Enforcement Team; Emergency All team members trained via the Texas School Safety Center.
-Protocol established and implemented to identify threats and prevent violence.
-Less violent events - steps taken to quickly intervene with any students that are assessed F: Students feel safe at school and are not afraid to "See something, Say something."
+Protocol established and implemented to identify threats and prevent violence. steps taken to quickly intervene with any students F: Students feel safe at school and are not afraid to "See something, Say something."
 S: Evaluate process and data and make any changes needed to improve.
-Provide staff access to training and resources on Trauma Informed Care School Board; Supt.; Principals; Asst.
-Prin; Teachers Trauma-Informed Care Training; ESC; CATR with Texas Tech University Sign-In sheets for trainings; Agendas/Sign-in sheets for committee meetings; School Board agendas/minutes reflecting reports Staff well prepared and knowledgeable about protocol and procedures F: Updates made to plans, protocol and procedures as needed after a drill or issue.
+Provide staff access to training and resources on Trauma Informed Care Supt.; Trauma-Informed Care Training; ESC; CATR with Texas Tech University Vector Completion Logs to verify training; Agendas/Sign-in sheets for committee meetings; School Board agendas/minutes reflecting reports and knowledgeable F: Updates made to plans, protocol and procedures as needed after a drill or issue.
 S: Students and staff that feel safe and knowledgeable about the school environment.
 All students, staff and community understands the school is a safe place and adults can be trusted.
 Provide staff access to INFORMATION SECURITY TRAINING via DIR certified training for HB 3834.
 Supt.; Principals; Technology Director; Training Completion certificates from anyone that has a Lorenzo ISD email address.
-80% quiz grade required for certificate.
-Safer practices will be seen with all school information.
-F: Updates made to plans, protocol and procedures as needed after training.
+80% quiz grade required for certificate. be seen with all F: Updates made to plans, protocol and procedures as needed after training.
 S: Staff will be knowledgeable about Information Security and change behavior that is not secure.